FrakGart/psma-admin-bdy-2020-08/README.md

 \<state\>_2020-08.osm.xz files are the output of processing.

 \<state\>_2020-08_import_candidate.osm.xz are the proposed versions for import.
 They have been edited to remove the parts of the localities and LGAs outside of the state borders.
-Boundaries corresponding to land based state borders have been tagged with a fixme to aid deleting them.
-Boundaries corresponding to state maritime boundaries have been tagged with a fixme for review after import.

 \<state\>_2020-08_import_merged.osm are the import candidates merged with the existing OSM elements.
+These were the files that were uploaded to OpenStreetMap.